shriya-kamat/wells-fargo/README.md

 ## ✅ Submission

-This project was submitted as part of the Wells Fargo Forage Virtual Experience Program.
+This project was submitted as part of the Wells Fargo Software Engineering Job Simulation on Forage.